The following information applies to the students in the Class of 2024

 The Graduation Competency Examination (GCE) is a comprehensive assessment of several of the key graduation competencies, including data gathering and interpretation, communication and interpersonal skills, and professionalism..
 The exam is scheduled at the end of the M3 year, and is a graduation requirement.

-The GCE will be administered in-person with two Standardized Patient (SP) Cases.
+The GCE will be administered in-person with three Standardized Patient (SP) Cases.

 Complete GCE EXAM PREPARATION INFORMATION can be found on the Simulation and Integrative Learning (SAIL) website

 PREPARING for the GCE-Class of 2024

 Standardized Patient Exam: March 14 – April 6, 2023, May 09 -17, 2023, and June 22-23, 2023 and Oct TBD

 Individual exam dates will be assigned by the Office of Curricular Affairs (OCA) based on clerkship track, and a link to the on-line schedule will be sent to students via e-mail.

 Clerkship Directors will be sent a schedule of when students need to be released for their GCE exam.
 Clerkships may request that students return to their hospital site following this session.
 Students are asked to notify clerkship site staff 2-3 days before the exam date as a reminder.